-Right at Home provides in-home care.
-Many of the people in our care are trying to make the easiest transition possible from a healthcare facility to their home.
+Many of the people in our care are trying to make a simple, safe and smooth transition from a healthcare facility like a hospital to their home.

 Our non-medical care model includes services necessary to help patients transition safely out of a facility, including: